 “Until now,” says co-senior study author Cynthia M. Bulik, a distinguished professor of eating disorders in the School of Medicine at the University of North Carolina at Chapel Hill, “our focus has been on the psychological aspects of anorexia nervosa, such as the patients’ drive for thinness.”

 However, the new findings about the role of metabolism could help explain why people with anorexia “frequently drop back to dangerously low weights, even after therapeutic renourishment,” she adds.

 “Anorexia nervosa is a complex and serious illness, affecting 0.9–4.0% of women and 0.3% of men,” note the study authors.

 The self-perception of individuals with anorexia nervosa who reach a very low body weight is that they are still overweight.
 They also appear to be unaware of the dangers of being severely underweight.

-Anorexia nervosa is the most fatal psychiatric illness.
+Anorexia nervosa is the